The ivory trade is the primary reason that the elephant population world wide is diminishing at an alarming rate.

 South Africa and Zimbabwe had actively worked to reverse the decision and had supported ivory traders in an attempt to maintain the trade.
 However, their arguments for overturning the ban were found not to be entirely honest.
 Sadly, the brave whistle blowers who exposed Zimbabwe’s lies ‘mysteriously’ ended up dead.

 Southern African countries have continued to push to overturn the ban on the international ivory trade.
 Zimbabwe’s President Mugabe, who is strongly suspected of giving tonnes of ivory to China in return for weapons, has lead the way and had some success.

-The illegal trade in ivory, in Countries such as Thailand and China, continue to thrive today.
+The illegal Ivory trade in Thailand and China continue to thrive today.
 The number of ivory products for sale on stalls at markets in Thailand, and the number of retail outlets selling them, has increased since 2001.

 Also blamed for the increase in elephant poaching is China’s economic growth and it’s high demand for ivory.

 - Above: Carved ivory items for sale on market stalls (top) and shops (bottom) in Asia.